SirMishMash/Unity-StylizedGrass/README.md

 - Sky and Fog Settings Profile    HDRP settings that deal with Sky and Fog.

 Step 2: Grass Test Scene
-A Unity HDRP scene that will allow you to see and experiment with the grass asset.
-In the following image, the "Grass Test" scene will be seen.
+A Unity HDRP scene that will allow you to see and experiment with the "Stylized Grass" asset.
+In the following image, the "Grass Test" scene is scene.

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/Scene1.PNG" />